enyachoke/docker-chromium/README.md

   - [Seccomp security profiles](https://docs.docker.com/engine/security/seccomp) are in `seccomp.json`.
 Credits: taken as is from Jessie's dotfiles repo [here](https://github.com/jessfraz/dotfiles/blob/2e693ecfdb2fa395e8653a723de4f6f223b64134/etc/docker/seccomp/chrome.json).

+## Known issues

+ - `build.sh` detects username, group, UID and GID of the current host user and hardcodes this information on build time.
+So, in order to run the container as a different user next time, container has to be rebuilt.

 ## Notes

- - Because user is hardcoded, the image you build is probably useless for other people.
-I don't push the image on Docker Hub.
+ - Because the user is hardcoded, the image you build is probably useless for other people (the run under different username, group, UID and GID).
+That's why I don't push the image on Docker Hub.

  - Hope there is (will be) a way to run as current user and to not hardcode anything